moredip/Frank/tutorial/Tutorial.md

 **Please don't be intimidated by the length of this tutorial, it is also to help complete Xcode beginners**

+Pete recorded a [quick 7 minute screencast](http://vimeo.com/22537514) which runs through this tutorial start to finish on a real iOS app.

 Step 1.
 Create your app! :-)
 ============================